 10. Lack of Maintenance

-Determining liability in truck driving accident cases is different than determining liability in a passenger car accident case.
+Determining liability in truck driving accident cases differs from determining liability in a passenger car accident case.
 Because truck driving companies, manufacturers, loaders, and drivers can receive liability, it’s harder to determine negligence.
 There may also be multiple liable parties, known as third-party liability.

 The court often deems truck drivers liable due to conditions such as driving fatigued, speeding, and incorrect turns.
 Other common causes for truck drivers to receive blame are texting while driving, driving under the influence, or driving recklessly.